Lyme Carditis Heart Block Progression Can Occur Within Hours

 A 72-year-old man presented to the emergency department with left-sided chest tightness, lightheadedness, presyncope, and mild shortness of breath.

-A repeat EKG showed sinus bradycardia with Mobitz type I (Wenckebach) heart block and progressive PR prolongation.
+A repeat EKG revealed sinus bradycardia with Mobitz type I (Wenckebach) heart block and progressive PR prolongation.

-By morning, he had progressed from normal conduction to second-degree AV block with a dangerously slow heart rate.
+By morning, he had deteriorated from normal conduction to second-degree AV block with a dangerously slow heart rate.

 Western blot testing for Lyme disease was strongly positive, with 10 of 10 reactive bands.